Raghavpuri83/CessActivityCell/README.md

 CessActivityCell
 ----------------
 Project descriptionProject descriptionCessActivityCell ( An ASP.NET MVC 5 Project ) is a project which can handle Event Registrations by Students.
-This project was made during my B.Tech by a team of 5 members.
+This project was made by a team of 5 members during my B.Tech.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Our Team: